LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Introduction

-\begin{theorem} The map that assigns to an isomorphism class of indexed arrangements of \oriented\ double pseudolines its chirotope is one-to-one and its range is the set of map~$\chi$ defined on the set of triples of a finite set $I$ such that for every 3-, 4-, and 5-subset $J$ of $I$ the restriction of $\chi$ to the set of triples of $J$ is the chirotope of an indexed arrangement of \oriented\ double pseudolines.
+\begin{theorem} The map that assigns to an isomorphism class of indexed configurations of oriented convex bodies its chirotope is one-to-one and its range is the set of maps~$\chi$ on the set of $3$-subsets of a finite set~$I$ such that for every $3$-, $4$-, and $5$-subset~$J$ of~$I$ the restriction of $\chi$ to the set of $3$-subsets of $J$ is a chirotope of configurations of convex bodies. \end{theorem}